 A software engineer at IBM, Chris is on what the company calls ‘the ladder of opportunity’, whereby employees are encouraged to take more than one apprenticeship to progress their learning and career trajectory.

-IBM and the OU have an established partnership going back several years, with the OU offering several apprenticeship pathways to IBM employees – the Digital and Technology Solutions Professional Degree Apprenticeship, the Chartered Manager Degree Apprenticeship and the Senior Leader Apprenticeship, with the Systems Thinking Practitioner Apprenticeship, recently added to the offering.
+IBM and The Open University have an established partnership going back several years, with the OU offering several apprenticeship pathways to IBM employees, such as the Digital and Technology Solutions Professional Degree Apprenticeship.
+These programmes are a key part of IBM’s broader digital talent programme.
 “The OU plays a key part in that ladder of opportunity,” says John.

 Chris joined IBM on a software Level 4 apprenticeship in 2019.
-He achieved three A-Levels at college, but didn’t quite get the grades he wanted, so he went travelling for a year around Australia.
-When he returned from his travels, he decided he didn’t want to pursue the traditional university route so he applied to the IBM apprenticeship programme instead, attracted by the ability to earn and learn at the same time, with the tuition costs paid-for via the apprenticeship levy.
+He had achieved three ALevels at college, but didn’t quite get the grades he wanted, so he went travelling for a year around Australia.
+When he returned, he decided against the traditional university route and applied for the IBM apprenticeship programme instead.
+He was drawn by the opportunity to earn while learning, with tuition costs covered via the apprenticeship levy, a model that aligns with IBM’s strategy to acquire digital talent and develop software engineering skills internally.

-Since then his career has progressed swiftly – he has transitioned to a different part of the business, achieved a promotion, submitted several patents, taken on more responsibility and helps mentor colleagues.
-And in September 2022, he started on his degree-level apprenticeship with the OU.
+Since then, Chris’s career has progressed rapidly.
+He has transitioned to a new area of the business, earned a promotion, submitted several patents, taken on more responsibility, and now mentors new colleagues.
+In September 2022, he began his degree-level apprenticeship with the OU.
 “Just like the first apprenticeship, it seemed like such a good deal to me,” he says.
-“You get a full salary, at least one day off a week to work on the apprenticeship and you learn all these different technologies that you wouldn’t normally be exposed to in your day role.”
+“You get a full salary, at least one day off a week to work on the apprenticeship, and you learn all these different technologies that you wouldn’t normally be exposed to in your day role.”
+The programme not only helps build core digital skills but also addresses real-world software engineering challenges, giving apprentices like Chris the chance to thrive.

 In his role as a software engineer, Chris does regular coding and testing work, but he wanted the opportunity to learn about areas such as web technologies and project management.
 Through this second apprenticeship, he is learning a variety of new skills that will help him take the next steps in his career.